Season or Heat Cycle In Dogs

 In the last weeks you can feel the sometimes see the puppies moving around.

 On the left is Pebbles.
 She is pregnant and three days before giving birth.

 The miracle of birth can be an amazing experience.
-I love dogs and always have done, that after all is why I am in this profession.
+I love dogs and always have done, that is why I am in this profession.

 However, I have never bred a litter of puppies, and probably never will.

 Not because I do not want to watch them grow.
 I have followed many litters from birth to death.

 75% of all the dogs I have owned have been rescues.
 The others I bought as puppies, to be trained as gundogs or sniffer dogs.